yszhang95/batch_chop_segments/README.md

-= G4Step division in a vectorized way
+# G4Step division in a vectorized way
-== Algorithm
+## Algorithm
-=== Requirements:
+### Input and output
+Input data is an array of steps, in a size of (N, 6).
-A step will be dividied to smaller pieces when its length larger than a threshold.
+A step, (1,6), will be divided to smaller pieces when its length larger than a threshold.
 The new steps have a length smaller than or equal to threshold.
+It is not guaranteed that each original step yields the same number of divisions given the threshold.
-=== Algorithm
+### Algorithm
 - Compute the length of each step
 - Compute the number of division for each step, given a universal threshold.
   - Steps shorter than the threshold are kept.